iverly/kube-apisix-istio-ory-kustomize/README.md

-# kube-apisix-istio-ory-kustomize
+# kube-apisix-linkerd-ory-kustomize

-This is an example to deploy apisix as gateway with istio and the ory stack using kustomize
+This is an example to deploy apisix as gateway with linkerd and the ory stack using kustomize